Skip to content

 Progress and challenges implementing genomics into practice and society

-To be held on 16th October 2024 at the Royal Society, 6-9 Carlton House Terrace, London SW1Y 5AG
+Held on 16th October 2024 at the Royal Society, 6-9 Carlton House Terrace, London SW1Y 5AG

 (2)Depositphotos_22380875_XL.jpg square